Outline and Preparation#

 An example of an erroneous outcome is when a child is removed from the list before it is added to the list by the parent process.
 Once you have identified the problem, change the code to fix the concurrency bug.

-Extension Task: sigaction
+Extension Task: sigaction#

-Throughout this lab you have used the signal
+Throughout this lab you have used the signal function to install signal

 handlers.
-If you read the man page for signal
+If you read the man page for signal (online mirror is

 available here as you may